Espresso is unlike any other type of coffee.

 If you’re not in great shape, you should probably consider an electric grinder.

-If you are not keen on hand-grinding, I have another affordable option for you.
+If you are not keen on hand-grinding, I have another excellent option for you.

 You should check out my review of this grinder for more in-depth information, but to give you a brief recap, I think this is a fantastic deal for the money.

-My top choice for the best overall espresso grinder goes to the Eureka Mignon Specialita.
+The Eureka Mignon Specialita is an excellent option for most people.
 It’s a light commercial-level grinder with a tiny footprint.

 Again, I’d encourage you to check out my full review for an in-depth explanation of all its features.